 Art deco clocks

 If you are looking for an old fashioned clock, you can’t go wrong by considering carriage clocks.
-These small intricate clocks are powered by a spring and were designed in the 19th Century specifically to be taken on travels with, hence the name.
+These small intricate clocks are powered by a spring.
+And, they were designed in the 19th Century specifically to be taken on travels with, hence the name.

 These clocks are identifiable by their rectangular shape and box casing that is usually gilt or bronze.
 A strong handle is affixed to the top to allow for easy transport.